-For the purposes of the Certificate, a concentration in Management consists of a minimum of six courses from the following list.
-(Note: only one 1000-level course can count toward the seven International Studies elective):
+For the purposes of the Certificate, a concentration in Management consists of a minimum of six courses from the following list (Note: Students cannot take more than two 1000-level courses for the purposes of the concentration):

 - MGT 1001: Fundamentals of Management*